Carpet Drying Checklist

 - Drywall swells and disintegrates.

-- Uncoated metal surfaces start to show signs of rust.
+- Non coated metal surfaces start to show signs of rust.

-- Door and window casings will swell, distort or delaminate.
+- Door and window casings will swell and distort.

-- Wood decking and studs begin to swell, warp, or split.
+- Wood decking and studs begin to split.

 - Electronic components may malfunction.

-- Occupants with respiratory problems and / or compromised immune systems may experience distress.
+- Occupants with respiratory problems may experience distress.

 One Week and Longer

-- Microbial growth may appear, this is also accompanied by a “musty” odor.
+- Microbial growth may appear.
+This is also accompanied by a damp smell.

 - Wood components can both warp and split.